 Access to the internet is required to undertake and complete this unit.
-There will be readings and tutorials provided on the unit Moodle site, however you will need to purchase the textbook to take full advantage of the learning provided in this unit.
+There will be readings and tutorials provided on the unit Moodle site, however purchase of the textbook will allow you to take full advantage of the learning provided in this unit.